postlund/pyatv/docs/support/faq.md

 See [Troubleshooting](../troubleshooting/) for some hints on locating the issue.

 ### Q2.
-My Apple TV turns on everytime I send a command with atvremote (it turns on my TV, receiver, etc).
+My Apple TV turns on every time I send a command with atvremote (it turns on my TV, receiver, etc).
 How do I disable that?

 You can't.
 The device will turn itself on whenever a request is made to it (and of course `atvremote` does that).
 It is how Apple has designed it.
 The only